Saskatchewan Highway 13: Route description

 Smoke from the BC wildfires turning the skies of south-east Saskatchewan hazy.
 Sunset over Highway 13 three miles west of Stoughton (August 2021).

-In the spring of 2025, the construction of a roundabout began at the intersection of 39 and 13 with an expected completion date by the fall of 2025.
-This project also includes a further 5.8 km of twinning on Highway 39.
-The project is expected to cost $29 million.
+In the spring of 2025, the construction of a roundabout was begun at the intersection of 39 and 13.
+Completed in the fall of 2025, it cost $29 million and included a further 5.8 km of twinning on Highway 39.
 Continuing east from the roundabout, Highway 13 crosses the Souris River and enters the city of Weyburn.
 It runs east through Weyburn as 1st Avenue NW until the intersection with the north–south Hwy 35, at which point it becomes 1st Avenue NE.
 Exiting Weyburn, the highway intersects with Range Road 2142, which north-bound goes to North Weyburn and south-bound (also known as Inland Terminal Road) to Highway 39 south-east of Weyburn.
 Travelling east from that intersection, Highway 13 continues towards the Saskatchewan–Manitoba border.
 Hume, Griffin, Froude, and Stoughton are the next communities east of Weyburn.
 At Stoughton, 13 intersects with 47, which is a north–south highway.
 South on 47 is Estevan and the U.S. border while north is Highway 1.
 Continuing east, 13 provides access to Forget, Kisbey, Arcola, and Carlyle and crosses Moose Mountain Creek.
 Through Carlyle, 13 shares a short 1.8 km long concurrency with the north–south Highway 9.
 North-bound on 9 travels through Moose Mountain Provincial Park en route to Whitewood and Highway 1 while south-bound heads to the U.S. border.
 Continuing east to the Manitoba border, 13 passes by Manor, Wauchope, Redvers, and Antler and crosses the Antler River and Gainsborough Creek.
 It intersects Highways 603, 601, 8, and 600 en route.
 Once at the border, it crosses Graham Creek and transitions into Manitoba Highway 2, which has its eastern terminus at Winnipeg's Perimeter Highway.